fitzgeraldkd/blog-posts/making-the-most-of-dsa-practice/dsa-practice.md

 ```
 <figcaption>The pop method will now pass the first test</figcaption>

 The code above replaces the top item with the next item in the stack.
 That's all that's needed to remove the top item so we've passed the first test!
+We're still failing the second test though.
 To pass the next test we need to return the value of the top item, so we just need to add a couple more lines to the method we just started:

 ```jsx
 class Stack {